Ouphix/synchro-psychotherapies/steps.md

 	* the Youth Self-Report syndrome structure [(YSR)](http://psycnet.apa.org/?&fa=main.doiLanding&doi=10.1037/0022-006X.75.5.729)
 	* the Child Behavior Checklist syndrome constructs [(CBCL)](http://www.ncbi.nlm.nih.gov/pubmed/10200736).

-However, we didn't have any data dictionary with the definition of all variables and the precise questionnaires used to collect this information, the coding of Non Available data -99.
+However, we didn't have any data dictionary with the definition of all variables and the exact questionnaires used to collect this information, the coding of Non Available data that may be -99.
 We planned to meet the team that wasn't unfortunately available at that moment.
 A lot of videos were lost or not recorded.
 We couldn't know from this database which patient received MDFT or TAU.
 It was organized in a European level.
 We collected only the video and psychometric data from the 2 French centers.

 ## Pilot study